dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   | 38         | 982  |
   | 39         | 1138 |
   ---------------------
-  Saving combined experiments to combined_experiments.json Saving combined reflections to combined_reflections.refl
+  Saving combined experiments to combined_experiments.expt Saving combined reflections to combined_reflections.refl

-We may also inspect the contents of :file:`combined_experiments.json`, by using :program:`dials.show`, for example::
+We may also inspect the contents of :file:`combined_experiments.expt`, by using :program:`dials.show`, for example::

-  dials.show combined_experiments.json
+  dials.show combined_experiments.expt

 Useful though this is, it is clear how this could become unwieldy as the number of experiments increases.
 Work on better interfaces to multi-crystal (or